-We might as well call Braugust 2019 the month of the bralette!
-Continuing on the trend, Victoria of Victoria Lucille Anne tested out the Watson Bra by Cloth Habit in Modern Jersey and we are ready to make our very own version.
+A fun and flirty bralette that’s perfect to beat the summer heat in style!
+Victoria of Victoria Lucille Anne tested out the Watson Bra by Cloth Habit in Modern Jersey and we are ready to make our very own version.
 With the help of Fill-A-Yard®, Victoria chose Women in Head Scarves as her main print and then added a pop of pattern with Tiny Dots in Ebony.

 “After deciding on this bra pattern, I thought to myself that it would be fun to change it up with a little pattern mixing.
 I had been dying to use the Fill-A-Yard feature on Spoonflower, and I thought if I could color block the bra with different prints, then it would be possible to use the Fill-A-Yard feature and highlight two prints that I love.”

 Trade the elastic band for a fun ruffle with this bralette.
 Alexis Bailey of The Real Alexis Bailey made the Madalynne X Simplicity 8711 bralette in Cotton Spandex Jersey.
 Working with a large-scale print like Katie Kortman’s Blue and Magenta Painting, Alexis was strategic in cutting her fabric to get a specific area of the design in just the right spot on her sewing pattern pieces.
 It’s safe to say she’s mastered a new piece in her wardrobe.